jerome-chua/process-first-llc/README.md

 ## Frontend
 ### Getting Started
-1. If on root, `cd frontend`, and run `npm install` to install node packages
+1. Navigate to the frontend directory: `cd frontend`
+2. Install dependencies: `npm install`
-2. To start the application, run `npm run dev`
+3. To start the application, run `npm run dev`
-3. Enter the following in a browser: `http://localhost:5174/`
+4. Access the appplication at: `http://localhost:5174/`
+5. Ensure the backend server is running before using the application

 ---